 There is no textbook, but there is material that I will expect each of you to read through before class.
 Classes will include lectures and discussions designed to reinforce those points.
-The Monday labs will feature a field trip to The Dispatch for a session with working journalists, guest talks from subject matter experts and weekly news meetings with Lantern editors.
+The Monday labs will feature guest talks from subject matter experts, hands-on sessions with equipment and weekly news meetings with Lantern editors.